Biodynamic Massage Therapy

 Hand gently touching water surface symbolizing calm, anxiety relief, stress reduction and somatic therapy

-How Biodynamic massage supports the body?
+How biodynamic massage supports the body?

 Small black rectangular electronic device with a perforated grille, connected by a cord to a round white and brown sensor pad on a bedspread.